This page features a 2022 ObamaCare eligibility chart, the 2021 federal poverty level used for 2021 subsidies, and a subsidy calculator.

 FACT: The Federal Register notice for the 2021 Poverty Guidelines was published on February 1st, 2021.

-Use the following subsidy calculator to find out if you qualify for cost assistance now.
+Use the following subsidy calculator to find out if you qualify for 2022 assistance now.

-NOTE: The subsidy calculator below uses the currently available levels to give you an idea of subsidy amounts.
-It is updated each year to reflect the current accurate amounts so it is useful for both open enrollment and special enrollment.
+NOTE: The subsidy calculator below uses the currently available levels to give you an idea of 2022 subsidy amounts.

 - notice 2021-01969.
 Federalregister.gov.